 have been complied with.

+[Section 117 amended by No. 24 of 2007 s.
+90(4).]

 118. Clearing land, permit for

 (1) The Board may, on an application in writing from a pastoral lessee, issue a permit for the lessee to remove specified trees or clear specified areas of scrub or other vegetation for the purpose of promoting the growth of indigenous pasture or otherwise facilitating or improving the working of the lease.